coderaiser/node-remy/README.md

 ## Local

-`Rummy` could be used localy.
+`Remy` could be used localy.
 It will emit event on every copied file.
 Good for making progress bars.

 ### Install